-379 (129).
+- 376 (128).
+We have argued in section 6.2 that any function beyond the most trivial datagram forwarding is inevitably related in non-orthogonal ways to the ultimate end points of the network. - 377 (129).
 Note that routing, much like fragmentation and congestion control, went through an evolution from 'original design' to a markedly different 'eventual practice'.
 In 1977 source routing was still considered a reasonably viable solution to the inter-network routing problem (Sunshine 1977b); and is, in fact, still part of the IPv4 set of options (Postel 1981d).
-However, it has since faded to obliteration-see our note 381.

-380 (129).
-While random routing is a possible approach, it is rarely an efficient one-see note 119 for some pertinent considerations by Kleinrock (1964).

-381 (130).
-It is conceivable to choose paths based on static information and prior computation - possibly even information imposed on the network at runtime.
+However, it has since faded to obliteration see our note 379. - 378 (129).
+While random routing is a possible approach, it is rarely an efficient one-see note 117 for some pertinent considerations by Kleinrock (1964). - 379 (130).
+It is conceivable to choose paths based on static information and prior computation possibly even information imposed on the network at runtime.
 However, it is generally not prudent in today's Internet to assume a static connectivity graph, making such an approach a poor choice for any stable routing strategy.
-(This is notwithstanding the fact that today's routers typically select but a single path to any given destination; see, e.g., Savage et al. 1999a, p.
+(This is notwithstanding the fact that today's routers typically select but a single path to any given destination; see, e. g., Savage et al. 1999a, p.
 52.)